box/developer.box.com/content/guides/authentication/jwt/without-sdk.md

 make API calls on behalf of the application.

 <Message notice>
-  The action token acquired through JWT is inherently tied to the Service Account for the application.
+  The access token acquired through JWT is inherently tied to the Service Account for the application.
 Any API call made with this token will seem to come from this application and will not have access to files and folders from other users without explicitly getting access them.